Earnings Per Share (“EPS”)

 |Earnings Per Share (“EPS”)||

 Diluted EPS is computed by dividing net income by the diluted weighted-average number of shares outstanding during the period and, accordingly, reflects the potential dilution that could occur if securities or other agreements to issue common stock, such as stock options, were exercised, settled or converted into common stock and were dilutive.
-The diluted weighted-average number of shares used in our diluted EPS calculation is determined using the treasury stock method.
+The diluted weighted-average number of shares used in our diluted EPS calculation is determined using the treasury stock method for stock options and warrants, and the if-converted method for convertible notes.
+Under the if-converted method, the convertible notes are assumed to have been converted at the beginning of the period or at time of issuance, if later, and the resulting common shares are included in the denominator.
+For periods in which we recognize losses, the calculation of diluted loss per share is the same as the calculation of basic loss per share.

 The entire disclosure for earnings per share.